backchatio/jerkson/README.md

 *Because I think you should use JSON.*

 Jerkson is a Scala wrapper for [Jackson](http://jackson.codehaus.org/) which brings Scala's ease-of-use to Jackson's features.
+This library got started by codahale.
+I've just applied a bunch of the open pull requests and republished to maven.

 Requirements